negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph4_evo')

-In the graph evolution, we see that once we assign a value to the hyperparameter corresponding to the number of repetitions of the graph fragment returned by the thunk, a graph fragment corresponding to the serial connections of that many repetitions is substituted in its place.
-These example search spaces, along with the visualizations of the graph evolutions as we assign values to hyperparameters, should give the reader a sense about what types of options are expressible in DeepArchitect with basic and substitution modules, and independent and dependent hyperparameters.
+In the graph evolution, we see that once we assign a value to the hyperparameter for the number of repetitions of the graph fragment returned by the thunk, a graph fragment with the serial connection of those many repetitions is substituted in its place.
+These example search spaces, along with their visualizations, should give the reader a sense about what structural decisions are expressible in DeepArchitect.
-It should also give a hint to the reader on the implementation of our language to represent search spaces.

-Substitution modules can be used in any place a module is required, meaning that they can nested without any issues.
+Substitution modules can be used in any place a module is needed, e.g., they can nested.
 For example, consider the following example

 .. code:: python